biocore/mg-scripts/README.md

 [ToDo: add explanation, installation instructions]

+These need to be available to the job-script for human-filtering. without them, the job won't work. the location of the .mmi file needs to be hardcoded in fpmmp.beautified.sh. or change the .sh file to accept a parameter to the mmi file.
+Also, the .sh file itself needs to be known to the job object. scripts/fpmmp.beautified.sh scripts/human-phix-db.mmi

 # Legacy Shell Scripts
 Earlier Knight Lab internal Metagenomic processing scripts for demultiplexing, QC and host removal.